dianario/git-test-html/README.md

 # git-test-html
-Testing git with excercie html from Odin
+Testing git with html exercises from Odin